 Introduction to Legal Studies II (Statutes and Regulations) (3)

-This course builds on Introduction to Legal Studies I. Students will learn about the creation and implementation of statutes and regulations—including how to do research for sources of law.
-Constitutional separation of powers and administrative law will be core subjects covered in this course—providing a context for students learning about statutes and regulations.
-The course will also provide an introduction to international aspects of American law and selected other topics.
-Exercises will include working with legal materials and lawyers.
-This course will culminate with a written project that requires students to apply the skills acquired in ILS I and II to analyze legal aspects of an issue of general interest or specific to their work experience.
+This course builds on Introduction to Legal Studies I. Students will learn how statutes and regulations are created and implemented and will work closely on problems involving statutory and regulatory interpretation.
+Assignments will include practical training on how to locate relevant legal materials.
+Constitutional separation of powers and administrative law will be core subjects as they provide key context for the study of statutes and regulations.
+The course will also provide an introduction to international aspects of American law and other selected topics.
+Written exercises will require work with legal materials and with lawyers.
+This course will culminate with a written project for which students must apply the skills acquired to analyze a legal issue of general interest or one specific to their work experience.

 The Law of Information and Records (3)

 This course will present a comprehensive survey of procedural and evidentiary rules in the context of recordkeeping, document production, due diligence, and investigations.
-It will include an exploration of rights to privacy, issues of confidentiality and conflicts of interest, contractual and legal liability, evidentiary consequences in administrative and court settings resulting from work-place disputes, and other related areas.
+It will include an exploration of rights to privacy, issues of confidentiality and conflicts of interest, contractual and legal liability, evidentiary considerations in administrative and court settings resulting from workplace disputes, and other related areas.

 Law and Strategy (3)

-This course will introduce students to the implications and impact of law on strategy, with attention to applying legal knowledge and resources to strategic planning and strategy implementation.
-The course will use several examples/cases of familiar or readily understood business and organizational strategies to provide opportunities for students to identify the legal environment, consider the legal rights and requirements implicated by relevant law or regulation (e.g., tax, IP, contract, standards, permits) and their potential impact on implementation or results (e.g., cost, delay, risk), and develop approaches for avoiding/clearing hurdles and utilizing opportunities.
-The range of examples will include strategies common to different functions (e.g., marketing, sales, and operations) and the various concentrations.
-The focus will be on developing an appreciation of the legal environment and making effective use of legal resources and lawyers as advisors.
+This course will introduce students to the implications and impact of law on organizational strategy, with special attention paid to applying legal knowledge and resources to strategic planning, risk management, and strategy implementation.
+The course will use several examples/cases of familiar or readily understood business and organizational strategies to provide opportunities for students to identify the legal environment, consider the legal rights and requirements imposed by relevant law or regulation (e.g., tax, IP, contract, standards, permits) and their potential impact on implementation or results (e.g., cost, delay, risk).
+Students will then develop approaches for avoiding/clearing hurdles and utilizing opportunities.
+The range of examples will include strategies common to different functions (e.g., marketing, sales, and operations) and the various degree concentrations.
+The focus will be on developing an appreciation of the legal environment and making effective use of legal resources and lawyers as advisers.

 Negotiation and Advocacy (3)

-Students will learn core elements of negotiations that are the precursors to any final agreement or resolutions of informal disputes: negotiation planning from opposing sides and counseling, analysis of the bargaining range and opponent’s needs, principled concession patterns, problem-solving strategies to avoid deadlock, information bargaining and authority clarification, principles of drafting, settlement, and ethics.
+Students will learn core elements of negotiations that are the precursors to any final agreement or resolution of informal disputes: negotiation planning from opposing sides and counseling concerning available strategies, analysis of the bargaining range and the other party’s needs, principled concession patterns, problem-solving strategies to avoid deadlock, information bargaining and authority clarification, principles of drafting, settlement, and ethics.

 Identifying and Securing Intellectual Property Rights (3)

 This course will focus on intellectual property issues in employment, collaborative environments, and business transactions.
-It will cover common issues for founders and start-ups, employers, and contractors—including crowd-sourcing and open innovation practices.
+It will cover common issues for founders and startups, employers, and contractors—including non-compete agreements, crowd-sourcing, and open innovation practices.